 Q: What is bus transportation like in Bielsko-Biala?

-Tickets (unless they are e-tickets bought through the use of mobile apps) must be validated in a special machine inside the bus, usually near the entrance and then kept during the travel along the discount eligi, in case of an ticket inspection.
-The fine for using bus transport without a valid ticket is 200 PLN, so please be careful, follow the law, and always have your personal ID documents available.
+Tickets in a paper form must be validated in a special machine inside the bus, usually near the entrance and then kept during the travel along the discount eligibility proving document, in case of an ticket inspection.
+The fine for using bus transport without a valid ticket, or with a discounted ticked without a proof of discount eligibility is 250 PLN, so please be careful, follow the law, and always have your personal ID documents available.

 The bus stops offer the timetable signs, showing departure time of the lines serving a given stop.
+In the city centre, there are also screens displaying the nearest bus departures in real time.
 Additionally, there is an official online timetable, allowing to watch the buses location in real time, which can be accessed here and is also available as an app.

-Typically, for the students accommodated in the Students Dormitory, the most useful is the bus line number 10: starting at the University campus, going through the city centre, the main station, to the stop “Cieszyńska-Hulanka” – within 10 minutes of walking distance from the Student Dormitory.
+Typically, for the students accommodated in the Students Dormitory, the most useful is the bus line number 10: starting next to the the University campus, at the stop „Uniwersytet Błonia”, going through the city centre, the main station, to the stop „Cieszyńska-Hulanka” – within 10 minutes of walking distance from the Student Dormitory.

 Q: What is the cost of transportation by taxi in Bielsko-Biała?